 Two artificial legs a year

 As a rapidly growing elephant, Ellie needs frequent prosthetic replacements, very much like how a child outgrows school shoes—but with much more urgency.
 Replacements come around every six months or so, and each needs to be sturdier than the last.
+This puts a focus on the importance of elephant conservation in Malaysia, and projects specifically designed to aid injured animals.

 Ellie has put on almost 300 kg in the past 9 months.
 Her prosthesis bears this rapid growth.